cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

   sources:
     # `source` supports the following protocols: OCI (https://opencontainers.org), Git, Mercurial, HTTP, HTTPS, Amazon S3, Google GCP,
-    # and all URL and archive formats as described in https://github.com/hashicorp/go-getter.
+    # and all the URL and archive formats as described in https://github.com/hashicorp/go-getter.
     # In 'source', Golang templates are supported  https://pkg.go.dev/text/template.
     # If 'version' is provided, '{{.Version}}' will be replaced with the 'version' value before pulling the files from 'source'.
     # Download the component from the AWS public ECR registry (https://docs.aws.amazon.com/AmazonECR/latest/public/public-registries.html).